Robert Lepage

 Robert Lepage CC OQ (born December 12, 1957) is a Canadian playwright, actor, film director, and stage director.
+He is known for his multidisciplinary performance and production company called Ex Machina, which he founded in 1994 in Quebec City.

 Early life

-Lepage was raised in Quebec City.
+Lepage was raised modestly in the Montcalm neighbourhood of Quebec City.
 At age five, he was diagnosed with a rare form of alopecia, which caused complete hair loss over his whole body.
 He also struggled with clinical depression in his teens as he came to terms with being gay.

-Between 1975 and 1978, he studied theatre at Quebec City's Conservatoire d'Art Dramatique.
-He subsequently participated in workshops at Alain Knapp's theatre school in Paris, France.
+Between 1975 and 1977, he studied acting at Quebec City's Conservatoire de Quebec.
+He subsequently participated in workshops at Alain Knapp's theatre school in Paris, France in 1998.

 Theatrical career

 After coming back to Quebec City, Lepage wrote, directed and played in a few independent productions and joined Théâtre Repère in 1980.
 With that company, he created Circulations (1984), which was presented across Canada and won an award as best Canadian production during La Quinzaine Internationale de Théâtre de Québec.
 The following year, he created The Dragons' Trilogy and immediately received international recognition.
 Vinci (1986), Polygraphe (1987–1990) and Tectonic Plates (1988–1990) followed and were also toured around the world.

 Lepage was the artistic director of the National Arts Centre's Théâtre français in Ottawa from 1989 to 1993, and continued to stage plays.
 His productions of Needles and Opium, Coriolanus, Macbeth, The Tempest and A Midsummer Night's Dream were all created in that period.

+Donald Winkler's 1992 documentary film Breaking a Leg: Robert Lepage and the Echo Project profiled the creative process behind Lepage's work on Echo, a 1989 production which was Lepage's first significant popular and critical failure as a director.